UEABIO/physalia-R-course-2023/book/_main.md

 ## Combos

-Using standard logical operators such as `|` and `&` we can string toether different combinations of selection criteria
+Using standard logical operators such as `|` and `&` we can string together different combinations of selection criteria:

+Here the column must be of type numeric *or* the title contains "species"

 ```r